tosu-dev/Game-Of-Life/README.md

  The option "Ticks" is the speed of the simulation

  The option "Cells color" must be write as `r, g, b`

- ## More about
- This is a project I have done because I was boring and I wanted to program something cool I liked.
- I create this at 18 years old, just before the start of my first school year of informartic and I'm really proud of this project.

- 20/08/2021